Select your base

 There’s plenty to see and do here – wander into town for a choice of shops, pubs and restaurants and see the sights including the famous Thomas Telford bridge constructed in around 1798.
 When you are renting a canal boat from Black Prince from our Chirk hire base, build in some time either before or after your trip to explore this historic small town.

-Top Historical Attractions
+Top Welsh Historical Attractions

 Chirk Castle